IoT Gateway-The Best Guide to its Working

 Now, in the middle of this complex interconnected network stands the IoT gateway, to make the communication flow less complex.

-Why do you need an IoT gateway?
+Why do you need an IoT Gateway?

 Hence, the IoT gateway also summarizes and aggregates the data received from numerous IoT devices to reduce the volume of the data and then forward it to the cloud.